Nikoleta79/RealEstateCareapp/README.md

 4. Confirmation Messages: After performing an action, a confirmation message in green appears, notifying users of the successful completion of their tasks.
 5. Settings: In the Settings section, users can change their password and access helpful information about how the app works.
 6. It has been also tested from various browsers to give the best experience.
 Buttons have programatically names.
 7. Missing Features: The missing features are: to make it more accessible to keyboard, add actual sound for the screen readers, being able to add more languages (I picked english because a wide range of users have a understanding of english) As some features were new to me, I am still learning and implementing them slowly.
+And also some buttons that go backward and forward are not working properly, need to click 2 times or it takes you to a different page.

 # Style Guides